AthN3090/Wordblocks/README.md

 # WordBlocks
-Wordblocks is a basic blogging platform.
+Wordblocks is a very basic blogging platform.

 ## Getting Started